agi-hub/AGIAgent/README.md

 2025/7/21 GUI is available, with markdown/PDF/sourcecode preview, with svg image edit and mermaid edit capability, visit [GUI/README_GUI_en.md](GUI/README_GUI_en.md) for more information, and the same GUI is deployed on <https://agiagentonline.com>.

-## ✨ Core Features

-### 🤖 Autonomous Multi-Agent Collaboration
-- **Autonomous Agent Creation**: The system can autonomously decide to create new professional agents, configuring unique prompts, model types, and dedicated tool libraries for each agent
-- **Role Specialization**: Build sub-agents with different roles and specialized expertise working efficiently together in a shared workspace
-- **Communication Mechanism**: Agents have point-to-point and broadcast message communication capabilities, integrated with email viewing mechanisms for seamless interconnection

-### 🔧 Extensive Tool Calling Capabilities
-- **Built-in Tool Library**: Integrates over 10 common development tools including file retrieval, web browsing, and file modification
-- **MCP Protocol Support**: Supports Model Context Protocol (MCP) for connecting thousands of extended tools such as GitHub and Slack
-- **System Integration**: Full support for terminal commands, Python package management, and operating system software packages
-- **Autonomous Installation**: Agents can automatically install system software, pip packages, and MCP tools according to task requirements

-### 🧠 Long-term Memory and Learning
-- **Persistent Memory**: Solves the limitation of traditional agents that only focus on current tasks by storing historical execution summaries to form long-term memory
-- **Intelligent Retrieval**: Extracts valuable historical memory elements for current work through RAG (Retrieval-Augmented Generation)
-- **Context Management**: Integrates long-context summarization mechanisms to ensure memory continuity and relevance

-### 👁️ Embodied Intelligence and Multimodal
-- **Multimodal Perception**: Built-in vision, sensors, and other multimodal capabilities, not limited to the text world
-- **Physical World Interaction**: Can handle rich physical world information scenarios
-- **Multi-channel Information Processing**: Achieves parallel information perception and interaction through multi-agent architecture

-### 🔗 Flexible Deployment Methods
-- **Independent Operation**: Can run independently as a complete autonomous system
-- **Embedded Integration**: Can be embedded as a Python component into other software processes
-- **Modular Design**: Uses a building-block approach to construct powerful intelligent systems
-- **Lightweight Deployment**: Depends only on a few core libraries, with a compact software package and strong system compatibility

-## 🔄 Working Principle

-### Input-Output Mechanism
-AGI Agent receives **user prompts** and **working directory** as input, and outputs **processed working directory**.
-All generated code, documents, and other files are uniformly placed in the workspace folder.

-### Multi-round Iterative Process
-1. **Task Analysis Phase**: The system sends user prompts, historical chat records, and previous tool execution results to the large model
-2. **Decision Making Phase**: The large model autonomously decides the tool calling strategy for the next round (file writing, code search, terminal commands, etc.)
-3. **Tool Execution Phase**: The tool execution module parses and executes the large model's instructions (supports tool_call and JSON formats)
-4. **Result Feedback Phase**: Execution results are passed to the large model in the next round, forming a closed-loop feedback
-5. **Task Completion Phase**: The large model issues an end signal when it determines the task is complete, and can optionally generate a task summary

-### Intelligent Optimization Features
-- **Context Management**: Automatically triggers historical summarization when chat history exceeds the threshold to maintain efficient operation
-- **Network Search Optimization**: Search results can be selectively summarized to extract key information
-- **Security Boundaries**: All editing operations are limited within the user-defined working directory to ensure system security

-## ⚠️ Security Notice

-As a general-purpose task agent, AGI Agent has the capability to call system terminal commands.
-Although it usually does not operate files outside the working directory, the large model may execute software installation commands (such as pip, apt, etc.).
-Please pay attention when using:
-- Carefully review executed commands
-- Recommend running important tasks in a sandbox environment
-- Regularly backup important data

 ## 🌐 Platform Compatibility